Associate Alumnae of Douglass College - Planned Giving

 Example:

 You own stock with a fair market value of $100,000 that you purchased for $30,000.
-If you contribute that stock to The Douglass Fund you will claim a charitable income tax deduction for the full $100,000.
+If you contribute that stock to the AADC you will claim a charitable income tax deduction for the full $100,000.
 In addition, you will not be liable for tax on the $70,000 capital gains upon transfer of the stock.

-By donating appreciated stock instead of cash, you have delivered $100,000 to the Associate Alumnae of Douglass College for the Douglass Fund and secured a tax deduction in the same amount, at a cost to you of only $30,000.
+By donating appreciated stock instead of cash, you have delivered $100,000 to the Associate Alumnae of Douglass College and secured a tax deduction in the same amount, at a cost to you of only $30,000.

 Back to Gift Tree